Tedtseng/LOL_multi-chat-Room/README.md

 ###Step3.
 >Clone my file [https://github.com/Tedtseng/LOL_multi-chat-Room.git](https://github.com/Tedtseng/LOL_multi-chat-Room.git)
 >
->Upload my folder named "LOL_multi-chat-Room " into your Github
+>Upload my folder named "LOL_multi-chat-Room " into your Github,
 >
->, and go to "Repositories" to choose the file you want to "clone to edit"
+>and go to "Repositories" to choose the file you want to "clone to edit"
 >
 >For example: if I choose "Final_Project", it will create a online IDE space for you to write code.
 >